NCIEVS/evsrestapi-client-SDK/java-examples/README.md

 ### Get concepts by search term (restrict by synonym source and termgroup)

-Get concepts matching a search term within a specified terminology and restrict the search results by a synonym source of "NCI" and synonym termgroup of "PT".
+`ConceptTests.GetConceptBySearchTermSynonymSource()` - Get concepts matching a search term within a specified terminology and restrict the search results by a synonym source of "NCI" and synonymtermgroup of "PT".

 ```
 curl "$API_URL/concept/ncit/search?terminology=ncit&term=dsDNA&synonymSource=NCI&synonymTermGroup=PT" | jq '.'